chris-short/chrisshort.net/content/cfp/devops-is-not-a-war.md

 Source: [Belfer Center for Science and International Affairs](https://www.belfercenter.org/thucydides-trap/case-file)

+### DevOps: The War Crime

+* Some people feel threatened by the cloud, fast changes, etc.
+* What happens to my job?
+* Will I have to completely relearn everything I know?
+* I've worked so hard to get here and now I have to pivot?!?
+* Should I just retire now?
+* Empathy goes a long way here (but we've probably all heard enough about that)

 ### What About Networking?

 * Great you can deploy code and "infrastructure" on commit